 We are a clinical-stage biopharmaceutical company with a limited operating history.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 To date, we have focused substantially all of our efforts on our research and development activities, including developing our lead product candidate, tenapanor, and developing our proprietary drug discovery and design platform.
 To date, we have not commercialized any products or generated any revenue from the sale of products.
 We are not profitable and have incurred losses in each year since our inception in October 2007, and we do not know whether or when we will become profitable.
 We have only a limited operating history upon which to evaluate our business and prospects.
 We continue to incur significant research, development and other expenses related to our ongoing operations.
-As of September 30, 2015, we had an accumulated deficit of \$84.4 million.
+As of March 31, 2015, we had an accumulated deficit of \$75.4 million.

-We expect that our operating losses will substantially increase for the foreseeable future as we as we continue the development of our lead compound, tenapanor, in a Phase 3 clinical program in IBS-C and in a Phase 2b clinical trial for the treatment of hyperphosphatemia in patients with chronic kidney disease on dialysis.
-In October 2015, we initiated our first Phase 3 clinical trial to evaluate tenapanor for the treatment of IBS-C, and we expect to initiate the second Phase 3 trial in IBS-C and a Phase 2b clinical trial for the treatment of hyperphosphatemia in December 2015.
+We expect that our operating losses will substantially increase for the foreseeable future as we as we continue the development of our lead compound, tenapanor, in a Phase 3 clinical program in IBS-C and in a Phase 2b clinical trial for the treatment of hyperphosphatemia in patients with chronic kidney disease on dialysis, each of which are expected to be initiated in the fourth quarter of 2015.
 In addition, we expect our operating losses to substantially increase as we incur manufacturing costs and advance RDX022 into a Phase 3 clinical program which we expect to initiate in the second half of 2016, and as we continue our discovery, research, development, manufacturing and commercialization activities.